BUMETCS673/BUMETCS673OLF21P1/README.md

 # Cheffy

-- Our application, Cheffy, is intended to recommend recipies to people who have leftover
-ingredients in their fridge, or pantry, but don't know what to do with them.
-When given a list of available ingredients, and their quantities, the application will make a recipe suggestion that uses some or all of the ingredients.

-- Our application can also maintain an inventory of available ingredients based on past entries, and will notify the user when certain ingredients are expiring.
-A user will be able to notify the application if they enjoyed the recipe or not and future recommendations will be enhanced by the feedback.

-- In addition to recommending recipes, a user can search the database for recipes based on specific ingredients that they would like their recipe to contain.
-Recipes of interest will be savable to the user's profile, and a personal pantry will be accessible to the user (this is where they are able to catalogue their at-home ingredients).

-- Cheffy will also store recipes that the user indicated they've enjoyed.
-These will be used to recommend similar, but novel, recipes on the user's homepage when they login to Cheffy.
+- Cheffy is an application that is designed to help users utilize leftover ingredients from their fridge or pantry.
+When provided with a list of ingredients and a possible selection of dietary restrictions, this application will recommend recipes using some or all of the provided ingredients.
+The user can choose if the returned recipe must contain all of the ingredients or not).
+This app aims to help user find uses for ingredients that might otherwise go into the trash and to help minimize food waste.

+- Cheffy will also allow the user to maintain a digital "pantry" of the ingredients that they have on hand.
+Items can be added to or removed from this pantry to match what is available to the user in real life.
+The user can use choose to add the contents of their pantry to any recipe search.

+- Users will also be able to save recipes to a favorites list.
+If they encounter a recipe that they either like or want to try later, this gives them a means to keep track of them.
+This feature, along with the pantry feature, will be accessible to a logged in user.

+- Finally, If a user comes across a recipe that interests them, there is a find similar function that will allow the user to see recipes that share common traits to the one they are currently looking at.

-## How to run:
+## How to run Cheffy:
 - Make sure you have access to the internet.
 - Install the requirements found within the requirements.txt file.
-- Run the app.py script from a Python environment.
+- Run the run.py script from a Python environment.
-- Using a web browser, navigate to the link provided by app.py in the command line window.
+- Using a web browser, navigate to the link provided by run.py in the command line window (default: 127.0.0.1:5000).
-- Login or create a new account to gain access to the application.
+- All users will be able to search for recipes by entering a list of ingredients
+- Users with accounts will also be able to access the pantry and favorites functions on pantry and favorites pages.

 ## GitHub repository:
 https://github.com/BUMETCS673/BUMETCS673OLF21P1

 ## This project is maintained by:
 - Kyle Mabry
-- Justing Fanning
+- Justin Fanning
 - Jean Shalenkova
-- Andrew Fish
 - Aidan Duffy
 - Yanru Zhu